bayespecon.models.base.SpatialModel

 logdet_method : str

-How to compute log|I - rho*W|. "eigenvalue" (default for n <= 2000) pre-computes W’s eigenvalues once and evaluates O(n) per step; "exact" uses symbolic pytensor det (slow for n > 500); "grid_dense" uses dense eigenvalue grid + cubic-spline interpolation (MATLAB-style lndetfull for dense W); "grid_sparse" uses sparse-LU grid + cubic-spline interpolation (lndetfull style for large sparse W); "sparse_spline" uses sparse-LU + spline on [max(rho_min, 0), rho_max] (lndetint style); "grid_mc" uses Monte Carlo trace approximation (lndetmc); "grid_ilu" uses ILU-based approximation (lndetichol analog); "chebyshev" (default for n > 2000) uses a Chebyshev polynomial approximation evaluated via Clenshaw’s algorithm.
+How to compute log|I - rho*W|. "eigenvalue" (default for n <= 500) pre-computes W’s eigenvalues once and evaluates O(n) per step; "exact" uses symbolic pytensor det (slow for n > 500); "grid_dense" uses dense eigenvalue grid + cubic-spline interpolation (MATLAB-style lndetfull for dense W); "grid_sparse" uses sparse-LU grid + cubic-spline interpolation (lndetfull style for large sparse W); "sparse_spline" uses sparse-LU + spline on [max(rho_min, 0), rho_max] (lndetint style); "grid_mc" uses Monte Carlo trace approximation (lndetmc); "grid_ilu" uses ILU-based approximation (lndetichol analog); "chebyshev" (default for n > 500) uses a Chebyshev polynomial approximation evaluated via Clenshaw’s algorithm.
+For large n the Chebyshev coefficients are built from a stochastic trace estimator selected by trace_estimator.

 robust : bool, default False